Macschrauber/Macschrauber-s-Rom-Dump/Rename_and_repair_preboot.md

 ## Maybe a possible exorcism:

 you can try to update the date of High Sierra's ```SystemVersion.plist```
-This needs more testing but it seems it helps, preventing High Sierra from replacing files in newer System's Preboots.
+This needs more testing, but it seems it helps, preventing High Sierra from replacing files in newer System's Preboots.
 Boot High Sierra and do this in ```Terminal```

 ```